Yukio (comics): Characteristics and abilities

 Within the context of the stories, Yukio is an occasional thief by profession, as well as a rōnin, a masterless samurai.
 Yukio has been portrayed as a free spirit with an almost careless disregard for personal safety.
 According to her own philosophy of life, living in danger is the ultimate adventure, while the peace of death is the final prize that awaits for every person who has truly lived.
 In 2011, UGO Networks featured her on their list of 25 Hot Ninja Girls, commenting: "While her short, black haircut and skin-tight leather outfit make her come off as a nefarious addition to the X-Men world, Yukio has proven to be quite a helpful non-mutant to Wolverine and his friends."

 While Yukio is highly skilled in the martial arts, her specialty weapons are scalpel-like shuriken, of which she can hurl up to three at a time with deadly accuracy.
-Wolverine once joked that Yukio's real first name was "Yukiko".